Last Updated on

-This is the time period when the infants start to settle into a nap routine.
-Expose the baby to a lot of morning sunlight and allow them to play during the daytime.
-Initiate a pre bed-time routine such as shower, narrating a story, or feeding before putting the baby to sleep.
+This is the time period when infants start to settle into a nap routine.
+Expose the baby to a lot of morning sunlight and allow him to play during the daytime.
+Initiate a pre-bed-time routine, such as shower, narrating a story, or feeding before putting the baby to sleep.
 This will create a pattern for the child and indicate to them that it is now time to sleep.

 During this period, the baby will start to quit night-time feeding and sleep throughout the night at a stretch.
 At this stage, most babies will not wake up during the night, and even if they do, they will be able to put themselves back to sleep.
 A little cuddling or patting will be helpful.

-As the baby starts recognising people and understanding things, they develop separation anxiety.
-They will know when you are not around and this may cause them to wake up at night and cry.
-A little bit of pacifying will help calm the baby.
-They will go back to sleep once they realise that you are around.
+As babies start recognising people and understanding things, they develop separation anxiety.
+You child will know when you are not around, and this may cause him to wake up at night and cry.
+A little bit of pacifying will help calm the baby, and he will go back to sleep once he realises you are around.

 Also Read: Baby Sleeping Position – What Is Safe?